django-oscar/django-oscar/docs/source/internals/getting_started.rst

 :class:`fulfillment partner <oscar.apps.partner.abstract_models.AbstractPartner>`.
 These aren't created automatically as they're highly specific to the shop you want to build.

-The quickest way to set them up is to log into the Django admin interface at http://127.0.0.1:8000/admin/ and create instances of both there.
+When managing your catalogue you should always use the Oscar dashboard, which provides the necessary functionality.
+Login to: http://127.0.0.1:8000/dashboard/ and create instances of both there.

+It is important to note that the Django admin site is not supported.
+It may or may not work and is only included in the sandbox for developer's convenience.

-For a deployment setup, we recommend creating them as `data migration`_.
+For a deployment setup, we recommend creating product classes as `data migration`_.

 .. _`data migration`: http://codeinthehole.com/writing/prefer-data-migrations-to-initial-data/